tobiasrm/tinylog-singlelevel-cw/README.md

-# Tinylog Singlelevel CW
+# tinylog singlelevel cw
-**A [Tinylog](http://www.tinylog.org) console writer extension to restrict writers to single log levels.**
+**A [tinylog](http://www.tinylog.org) console writer extension to restrict writers to single log levels.**

 ## Features
-Singlelevel-CW extends Tinylog with the `singlelevel-console` parameter to restrict log outputs to the corresponding level.
+The singlelevel-cw extends tinylog with the `singlelevel-console` parameter to restrict log outputs to the corresponding level.
 This supports debugging by defining multiple writers and print exactly the log-levels you need (e.g. traces, warnings, and errors).

 ```